-We choose to only work with wool and silk – two tactile materials that have an intimate feel and are pleasant to the skin.
-In combination, they enhance their properties and perform best in terms of comfort and thermal insulation.
+We choose to work only with wool and silk.
+Two tactile materials that have an intimate feel and are pleasant against the skin.
+In combination, their properties are enhanced and they perform best in terms of comfort and thermal insulation.

-Many women in rural Uruguay live from wool and have established groups of hand-knitters.
-Through these forms of independent cooperation, the female artisans create work for themselves and provide for their families whilst staying in their home villages and keeping their traditional skills alive.
+Many women in rural Uruguay make their living from wool and have established groups of hand knitters.
+Through such forms of independent cooperation, the female artisans are able to create work for themselves and provide for their families whilst staying in their home villages and keeping traditional skills alive.
 At ound, we work with one of the leading groups based in Santa Lucia.
 They provide us with premium products that meet our high-quality standards of making and finishing.
 Each of our hand-knitted garments takes three to five days to be crafted and will last a lifetime if handled with care.

-Following our fascination with the colours of nature, we work exclusively with undyed wool and embrace its natural colour range.
+Fascinated by the colours of nature, we work exclusively with undyed wool and embrace its natural colour range.
 We create different colour shades by mixing and hand-knitting our yarns in a variety of ways.
-Currently, we work with super fine wools from Merino and Corriedale breeds, and by introducing new qualities to the mix, our prospects can be endless.
+Currently, we work with super fine wools from the Merino and Corriedale breeds, and by introducing new qualities to the mix, possibilities become endless.
 Our wools are free from chemicals, and our yarns are three-ply twisted to minimise pilling.

-our practice is embedded in the process of working with handmade pigments and botanical dyes, one of the oldest crafts of humankind.
-Before the invention of synthetic dyes a century ago, people gathered their colours from the lands and the seasons that surrounded them.
+Our practice is embedded in the process of working with handmade pigments and botanical dyes, one of the oldest crafts of humankind.
+Before the invention of synthetic dyes a century ago, people gathered materials to make their colours from the land that surrounded them, using the plants and flowers that were in season.
 At ound, we dye our silk garments with handmade pigments extracted from food waste and plants.
-This natural technique is our answer to the toxic synthetic dyes of an industry that pollutes and poisons our water streams and soils.
+This natural technique is preferable to the toxic synthetic dyes that pollute and poison our water streams and soils.

 The intricate process of naturally dying a silk garment takes up to two weeks.
 First, we forage and collect the dye matter.
-Then, we prepare the garment to absorb the colour and set up a bath separately to avoid contamination and stains.
+Then, we prepare the garment to absorb the colour, setting up separate baths to avoid contamination and stains.
 Meticulously placed in the bath, the garment is left in the water for as long as it needs to take in the colour, creating its beautiful patterns of imperfection.
 The colours obtained in each bath vary in relation to the qualities of the water and the dye matter, connecting each piece to the time and place where it came into being.
-Afterwards, the colour has to rest for a week to improve its fastness before the garment can then be washed and ironed.
+Afterwards, the colour must rest for a week to improve its fastness, before the garment is washed and ironed.
 Natural colours tend to be pH-sensitive but, if handled with care, colour fastness is as good as industrially-dyed garments.

 Printing with flower petals is an even more delicate process.
-We forage wild tinctoria flowers during spring and early summer and individually place the fresh flower petals on the garments to create a pattern – a labour of love to obtain the pure essence and delicacy of nature.
+We forage Wild Tinctoria flowers during spring and early summer and individually place the fresh petals on the garments to create a pattern – a labour of love to obtain the pure essence and delicacy of nature.